The SPP mission: Working together to responsibly and economically keep the lights on today and in the future.

 In 1968, SPP joined 12 other entities to form what became the North American Electric Reliability Corporation (NERC).
 SPP incorporated as an Arkansas nonprofit organization in 1994.
 The Federal Energy Regulatory Commission (FERC) approved SPP as a Regional Transmission Organization in 2004.

-SPP expanded its operations in 2015 to serve all or parts of 14 states.
+SPP expanded its RTO operations in 2015 to serve all or parts of 14 states.
+In 2019, it launched the first of its Western Energy Services, Western Reliability Coordination, expanding its service territory to encompass parts of 17 states.
 The company is based in Little Rock, Arkansas, and has about 600 employees.

 Want to know more?